BlockNeserite/Industrial-Craft-3/README.md

 - Uranium Ore — generates deep underground
 - Rubber Trees — spawn rarely in overworld; more common in swamps, mangrove swamps, and jungles

+## Compatibility
+- Forge 52.0.16 required when using OptiFine.
+- Forge 52.1.0+ works without OptiFine.

 ## License
 All rights reserved.
 See [LICENSE.md](LICENSE.md) for details.